kavia-common/simple-todo-application-188632-188641/todo_backend/README.md

   - For non-localhost or https origins, add them to `allow_origins`.
 - Mixed content (https frontend, http backend):
   - Use both over http in dev, or proxy requests via the frontend dev server.
+- If running frontend on a different port/host:
+  - Update allow_origins in src/api/main.py and set API_BASE in the frontend to your backend URL.